🎨 2023 Annual Art Auction – Tickets on sale now

 AKC artsbus and community partner/s create a mural brief informed by the location and story of the project.

-A local feature artist will be chosen to act as a Mentor for the children as part of the AKC artsbus team.
-When working in the community, AKC prioritise artists from first nations and/or culturally diverse backgrounds to connect with
+A local feature artist may be chosen to act as a Mentor for the children as part of the AKC artsbus team.
+When working in the community, AKC prioritise artists from first nations and/or culturally diverse backgrounds and local creatives.

 The workshop plan will be catered to the number and age of involved kids.